cbradb/cbradb/README.md

 I’m looking for a tech internship, and I'm open to anything from breaking down hardware for recycling, to configuring new machines, or anything else I haven't heard of yet.

-As an experienced cook, I'm quite failiar with critical and technical work following strict protocols, so it all feels like a great fit so far.
+As an experienced cook, I'm quite familiar with critical and technical work following strict protocols, so it all feels like a great fit so far.

 Some quick facts:
 - 🔭 I’m working on my Associate's Degree in Computer Information Systems at WCC.